 Use Access Control Lists (ACLs) for Confluent Cloud¶

 Access control lists (ACLs) provide secure access to your Confluent Cloud Kafka resources and data.
-User and service accounts only have permissions on the resources that they have been explicitly granted.
+Principals, which includes both user and service accounts, have permissions only for the Confluent Cloud resources granted to them.

 Confluent Cloud ACLs are similar to Kafka ACLs.
 Before attempting to create and use ACLs, you should familiarize yourself with ACL concepts.
 Doing so can help you avoid common pitfalls that can occur when creating and using ACLs to manage access to components and cluster data.